tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 Session Lifecycle
 =================

-The Hibernate :java:extdoc:`Session<org.hibernate.Session>` is the equivalent of the :java:ref:`Context<ch.tocco.nice2.persist.Context>` of the nice2 Persistence API.
+The Hibernate :java-hibernate:`Session <org/hibernate/Session>` is the equivalent of the :abbr:`Context (ch.tocco.nice2.persist.Context)`
+of the nice2 Persistence API.
-The implementation (:java:ref:`ContextAdapter<ch.tocco.nice2.persist.hibernate.legacy.ContextAdapter>`) of the Context interface references exactly one session.
+The implementation (:abbr:`ContextAdapter (ch.tocco.nice2.persist.hibernate.legacy.ContextAdapter)`) of the Context interface references exactly one session.

 ContextService
 --------------

-The :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>` is a service that implements the :java:ref:`Context<ch.tocco.nice2.persist.Context>` interface.
+The :abbr:`ContextService (ch.tocco.nice2.persist.hibernate.legacy.ContextService)` is a service that implements the :abbr:`Context (ch.tocco.nice2.persist.Context)` interface.
-This is the implementation that is injected into other services, when they need to access the :java:ref:`Context<ch.tocco.nice2.persist.Context>`.
+This is the implementation that is injected into other services, when they need to access the :abbr:`Context (ch.tocco.nice2.persist.Context)`.
 It is important to properly close a session to avoid memory leaks.

 Implicitly and explicitly created contexts
 ------------------------------------------

-There is exactly one implicit context per thread, which is created when the current context is accessed for the first time (typically through the :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>`).
+There is exactly one implicit context per thread, which is created when the current context is accessed for the first time (typically through the :abbr:`ContextService (ch.tocco.nice2.persist.hibernate.legacy.ContextService)`).
 Unless the user manually creates additional contexts, all the persistence calls are handled by the implicit context.
-It is stored in a :java:extdoc:`ThreadLocal<java.lang.ThreadLocal>` variable in the :java:ref:`ContextManagerAdapter<ch.tocco.nice2.persist.hibernate.legacy.ContextManagerAdapter>`.
+It is stored in a :java:`ThreadLocal <java/lang/ThreadLocal>` variable in the :abbr:`ContextManagerAdapter (ch.tocco.nice2.persist.hibernate.legacy.ContextManagerAdapter)`.
-The implicit context is automatically closed when the underlying session will be closed by the :java:ref:`SessionFactoryManager<ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager>`.
+The implicit context is automatically closed when the underlying session will be closed by the :abbr:`SessionFactoryManager (ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager)`.

 Sometimes it is necessary to create an isolated context for specific work.
-New contexts can be created by the :java:ref:`ContextManager<ch.tocco.nice2.persist.ContextManager>`.
+New contexts can be created by the :abbr:`ContextManager (ch.tocco.nice2.persist.ContextManager)`.
 Unlike the implicit context, all additional contexts must be manually closed by the user.

-The :java:ref:`ContextManagerAdapter<ch.tocco.nice2.persist.hibernate.legacy.ContextManagerAdapter>` maintains a map which keeps track of all explicitly created contexts.
+The :abbr:`ContextManagerAdapter (ch.tocco.nice2.persist.hibernate.legacy.ContextManagerAdapter)` maintains a
+map which keeps track of all explicitly created contexts.
 This is necessary to be able to find a specific context instance by the session it references.